Living Building Challenge: Intention

 The end goal of the Living Building Challenge is to encourage the creation of a regenerative built environment.
 The challenge is an attempt "to raise the bar for building standards from doing less harm to contributing positively to the environment."
-It "acts to rapidly diminish the gap between current limits and the end-game positive solutions we seek" by pushing architects, contractors, and building owners out of their comfort zones.
+It "acts to rapidly diminish the gap between current limits and the end-game positive solutions we seek" by challenging architects, contractors, and building owners.

 Flower metaphor

 The Living Building Challenge employs the use of a flower metaphor for the framework.
 According to founder Jason F. McLennan, flowers are an accurate representation of a truly regenerative building which receives all of its energy from the sun, nutrients from the soil, and water from the sky.
 Similar to a flower, they simultaneously shelter other organisms and support the surrounding ecosystem.
 They also serve as beauty and inspiration and adapt to their surroundings.
 Meanwhile, the petals of the flower represent each performance area in the framework.
 These petals include Materials, Place, Water, Energy, Health and Happiness, Equity, and Beauty.